YanzhuGuo/YanzhuGuo.github.io/index.md

 <img align="left" style="padding-right: 30px; width: 350px" src="pic_mx.jpg">

 Hi, I'm a PhD student in [ALMANnaCH](https://almanach.inria.fr/index-fr.html) at Inria Paris advised by [Chloé Clavel](https://clavel.wp.imt.fr/).
 I'm also affiliated with DaSciM at Ecole Polytechnique.
-My research focuses on the evaluation and alignment of language models, particularly regarding aspects such as multilinguality and diversity.
-I’m interested in developing metrics to concretize linguistic capabilities of LLMs and developping actionable algorithms to improve LLMs on these metrics.
+My research focuses on the evaluation and alignment of language models, particularly regarding lingusitic aspects such as linguistic diversity and multilingualisme.

 I completed an engineering diploma at [Ecole Polytechnique](https://www.polytechnique.edu/) and an undergraduate degree at [Shanghai Jiao Tong University](https://en.sjtu.edu.cn/).
 I also spent some time as an research intern at [Apple AIML](https://machinelearning.apple.com/).